tananaev/fmelib/README.md

 ## Callbacks and listeners

-It was always a pain to handle various asynchronous callbacks is fragments because fragments can be re-created by Android.
+It was always a pain to handle various asynchronous callbacks is fragments because fragments can be recreated by Android.
 With `EasyFragment` and magic `runWhenStarted(Task)` method you don't need to worry about it any more.

 ```java
 public class LoginFragment extends EasyFragment {